 On the Power of Love

-Drill down King's writings and you'll come to one foundational idea, that the only way to manifest equality is through love.
+Drill down King's writings and you'll come to one foundational idea, that the only way to manifest equality is through love and compassion.

 - “I have decided to stick with love.
 Hate is too great a burden to bear.”